temporalio/documentation/docs-src/java/run-a-temporal-cloud-worker.md

   - guide-context
 ---

-To migrate your Worker to Temporal Cloud, you'll change some parameters in your Client connection code, such as updating the namespace and gRPC endpoint.
+To run a Temporal Cloud Worker, you'll change some parameters in your Client connection code, such as updating the namespace and gRPC endpoint.
 You'll use:

 - The [Temporal Cloud Namespace Id](/concepts/what-is-a-cloud-namespace-id).